devashishdxt/stag/README.md

 ### Prerequisites

-Before building and using the `stag-ui`, you need to install the following dependencies:
+Before building and using `stag`, you need to install the following dependencies:

 1. Rust: https://rustup.rs/
 1. Just: https://just.systems/